• Skip to primary navigation

 • Blanch bok choy for a minute.
 Transfer to the ice bath.
 Drain the vegetables.

-• Fry eggplant until browned on both sides.
+• In a skillet, fry the eggplant over medium-high heat until browned on both sides.
 Place them on paper towels to absorb excess oil.

 • Add annatto, peanut butter, ground peanuts, and sugar when the meat is tender.
 Mix until the sauce is smooth.